jorgebucaran/cookbook.fish/README.md

 </details>

-The greater-than symbol `>` is used here to indicate the end of the prompt.
+The greater-than symbol `>` indicates the end of the prompt.

 You don't like these conventions?
 Create your own prompt the way you want it.